Simplicity of augmentations of codimension 1 germs and by Morse functions: Notation

 Denote by $\operatorname{Diff}(\K^m,0)$ the group of germs of diffeomorphisms on $\K^m$.
 Then $\A = \operatorname{Diff}(\K^n,0)\times \operatorname{Diff}(\K^p,0)$ and $\mathscr{R} = \operatorname{Diff}(\K^n,0)$ are groups that act over the set of map-germs $f\colon(\K^n,0)\to(\K^p,0)$ with the natural compositions.
 The equivalence relations defined by the orbits of this actions are called $\A$-equivalence and $\mathscr{R}$-equivalence respectively.

-Similar equivalence relations can be defined with the set of diffeomorphisms that do not necesarily preserve the base points in the source and target of the map-germs: these are called left-right and right equivalences, respectively.
+Following the notation in the recent book \cite{nunomond}, and to be completely precise, we can define similar equivalence relations with the set of diffeomorphisms that do not necessarily preserve the base points in the source and target of the map-germs: these are called left-right and right equivalences, respectively.